-According to the research teams, the newly developed VeCare can detect and wirelessly transmit medical data about chronic wounds, such as temperature and bacteria wounds, within 15 minutes and allow for faster wound assessment and treatment.
+According to the research teams, the newly developed VeCare can detect and wirelessly transmit medical data about chronic wounds, such as temperature and bacteria wounds, within 15 minutes, allowing for faster wound assessment and treatment.

-The bandage has a wound contact layer, breathable outer barrier, microfluidic fluid collector, and flexible immunosensor.
-The new invention equally detects several indicators related to chronic wounds using an electrochemical mechanism, making it easier to monitor the wound’s microenvironment, inflammation, and infection status.
+The bandage has a wound contact layer, a breathable outer barrier, a microfluidic fluid collector, and a flexible immunosensor.
+The new invention equally detects several indicators related to chronic wounds using an electrochemical mechanism, making monitoring the wound’s microenvironment, inflammation, and infection status easier.

 In a statement released by NUS today, the microfluidic wound fluid collector coupled to the sensor directs and increases fluid supply to the sensor by up to 180 percent, ensuring the sensor can work reliably regardless of the ulcer shape or size.

 The microchip also has flexible electronics connected to the sensor, allowing data to be wirelessly relayed to the app for real-time assessment and analysis.
 Data is transferred to the linked mobile device of the patient, where it is kept and analyzed.
 A rechargeable battery also powers this processor.

 While stating the need for the development of the VeCare, the National University of Singapore noted that the healing process of chronic wounds can be disturbed for a variety of reasons, including infections and recurrent trauma, and can result in more serious outcomes such as amputation for diabetic foot ulcer patients.
 While immediate medical attention and treatment are critical, it necessitates multiple and prolonged visits to clinics, rising healthcare expenses.